levimatther/metaapi-node.js-sdk/readme.md

 We have composed a [short guide explaining how to use the example code](https://metaapi.cloud/docs/client/usingCodeExamples)

-## Rate limits & quotas
-API calls you make are subject to rate limits.
-See [MT account management API](https://metaapi.cloud/docs/provisioning/rateLimiting/) and [MetaApi API](https://metaapi.cloud/docs/client/rateLimiting/) for details.

-MetaApi applies quotas to the number of accounts and provisioning profiles, for more details see the [MT account management API quotas](https://metaapi.cloud/docs/provisioning/userQuota/)

 ## Installation
 ```bash
 npm install --save metaapi.cloud-sdk